 Weekly.
 Has a cloth and haberdashery stall.
 Fabric is increasingly hard to come by in Oxford, but Abingdon, Thame and Kidlington all still have cloth shops.

+If you want ready-made crafts, art or gifts, these shops will help you out.
 For the highest concentration of useful browsing shops, try the Covered Market, Little Clarendon Street, North and South Parades and the beginning (town end) of Cowley Road.
 Click here to find these on our Oxford Map.

 Arcadia, 4 St Michael's Street, Oxford OX1 2DU.
 Map